 This graph shows the historical trends for the actual contribution amounts made by both the City and members (yellow bars).
 The blue line shows the actuarially determined contributions over the period.
-The actuarially determined contribution is comprised of three components: normal cost which represents the value of the benefits expected to be earned for the upcoming year assumed administrative expenses and an open 30-year level dollar amortization of any unfunded actuarial liability.
+The Actuarially Determined Contribution (ADC) is comprised of four components: normal cost which represents the value of the benefits expected to be earned for the upcoming year, assumed administrative expenses, ongoing contributions for the ERIP and an open 30-year level dollar amortization of any unfunded actuarial liability (net of the present value of future amounts expected to be contributed for the ERIP).

-The red line is the Tread Water line, which is the normal cost plus the interest on the UAL.
+The red line is the Tread Water line, which is the normal cost plus the interest on the UAL based on an actuarial value of assets basis.
 The tread water line shows the minimum contributions needed to avoid an increase in the UAL.

-The graph shows that not only has the City been making contributions less than the actuarially determined contribution, but that the contributions are significantly below the tread water line.
-When contributions are lower than the normal cost plus interest on the UAL, the unfunded actuarial liability is expected to grow from one year to the next.
+The graph shows that not only has the City been making contributions less than the Actuarially Determined Contribution, but that the contributions are significantly below the tread water line.
+When contributions are lower than the normal cost plus interest on the UAL, the unfunded actuarial liability can normally be expected to grow from one year to the next.
+However, the projections within this report show the System's funded ratio increasing and UAL decreasing if all assumptions are realized.
+This is because both the ADC and Tread Water are snapshot measurements and do not account for future pay increases nor continued recognition of the net deferred investment gain.
+Please refer to the projections on the next page for more details, and to Section II for illustrations of the sensitivity of the System's funded status to investment returns.